PnX-SI/gn_mobile_occtax/README.md

 **Note:** Any unknown nomenclature attribute added will be simply ignored at startup.

-You can override these default settings by adding a property for each nomenclature settings, e.g:
+You can override these default settings by adding a property for each nomenclature settings, e.g.:

 ```json
 {